allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall not
     * Miss three consecutive days without a valid excuse
     * Arrive to a class more than fifteen minutes late without a valid excuse
-    * Leave class early without an excuse
+    * Leave class early without a valid excuse

 ### Deadlines